gohugoio/hugo/content/en/variables/files.md

 .File.Dir
 : given the path `content/posts/dir1/dir2/`, the relative directory path of the content file will be returned (e.g., `posts/dir1/dir2/`).
 Note that the path separator (`\` or `/`) could be dependent on the operating system.

+.File.UniqueID
+: the MD5-checksum of the content file's path.

 [Multilingual]: /content-management/multilingual/